Cycling Slovakia – Why it Should Be Your Next Destination

 cycling tatra mountains

-Once reached the Ždiar Pass the High Tatras will finally show up into their full magnificence, a compact (80km long, 19 km wide) but impressive set of sharp peaks.
+Once reach the Ždiar Pass, the High Tatras will finally show up in all their full magnificence, a compact (80km long, 19 km wide) but impressive set of sharp peaks.

-You’ll leave Road 66 for Road 537, which circles around the southern slopes of the High Tatras.
-This road looks very cool on the map but it actually isn’t, the mountains are rarely (read “never”) visible, the lanes are a bit narrow, traffic is medium-heavy, and ups and downs are tiresome and boring.
+You’ll leave Road 66 for Road 537, which circles the southern slopes of the High Tatras.
+This road looks very cool on the map, but it isn’t; the mountains are rarely (read “never”) visible, the lanes are a bit narrow, traffic is medium-heavy, and ups and downs are tiresome and boring.

-There is at least a good reason though to cycle this road, all of the hikes on the High Tatras from the Slovakian side start here, there are many and they are beautiful.
-You can see all the trails through this mobile app.
+There is at least a good reason to cycle this road: all the hikes in the High Tatras from the Slovakian side start here, and there are many, and they are beautiful.

-Vysoké Tatry is the biggest town in this area, accommodation and supermarkets can be easily found here.
-Several popular hiking trails start here, there is also a 3-step cable car bringing the lazier up to Lomnicky peak, 2634msl.
+Vysoké Tatry is the largest town in this area, and accommodation and supermarkets are easily available here.
+Several popular hiking trails start here.
+There is also a 3-step cable car that brings the lazier up to Lomnicky peak at 2634 msl.

-From Vysoké Tatry you’re faced with the choice if to continue on the 537 or going down to Poprad.
+From Vysoké Tatry, you’re faced with the choice of whether to continue on the 537 or go down to Poprad.
 We chose the latter, taking one of the quiet roads leading into the city.

-Poprad, despite its just 50,000 people, is the tenth city of Slovakia, expect a bit of traffic getting in.
+Poprad, despite its just 50,000 people, is the 10th-largest city in Slovakia, so expect a bit of traffic getting in.
 The city itself is nothing special, with a small and boring old town and a modern and ugly city center.
-There is of course plenty of accommodation and even one Warmshowers host (who didn’t reply to us though).

 3 – The Lesser Tatras, from Poprad to the Hungarian border – 180 km